mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ```

 Here, the latest version of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) (currently 3.8.1) is selected.
-Moreover, to be up-to-date with recent developments, the latest long-term support (LTS) version of Java (currently Java 17) is selected, which requires the [Java Development Kit 17](https://jdk.java.net/17/).
+Moreover, to be up-to-date with recent developments, the latest long-term support (LTS) version of Java (currently Java 17) is selected, which requires the corresponding version of the Java Development Kit (JDK), [JDK 17](https://jdk.java.net/17/).

 #### 1.3.2 Build